govau/content-guide/_content-structure/headings-subheadings.md

 exclude_from_search: true
 ---

-The user should be able to get an understanding of the whole page content by scanning the headings.
+The user should be able to get an understanding of the content by scanning the headings.

 ### Make the title short and accurate